GenericMappingTools/2020-unavco-course/line_symbols/README.md

 	echo 5 1 | gmt plot -Gred -Ss0.75c
 ```

-but when things start to be more interesting is when make use of GMT's own custom symbols.
+but when things start to be more interesting is when we make use of GMT's own custom symbols.
 There is a default set of [`custom symbols`](https://docs.generic-mapping-tools.org/latest/cookbook/custom-symbols.html?highlight=custom%20symbols#custom-plot-symbols)
 that comes with GMT and several more contributed by users ([`wales and dolphins`](https://docs.generic-mapping-tools.org/latest/users-contrib-symbols.html#biology-symbols),
 [`geological`](https://docs.generic-mapping-tools.org/latest/users-contrib-symbols.html#structural-geology-symbols))